d3b4g/leonids/_posts/2020-05-8-ropemprium1.md

 [5]    74490 segmentation fault  ./ret2win

 ```
-As expected the program segfaulted(crashed),we have a valid crash scenario here,but we are not sure if we overwritten any registers.So lets attach the binary to gdb and work on exploit.
+As expected the program segfaulted (crashed),we have a valid crash scenario here,but we are not sure if we have overwritten any registers.So lets attach the binary to gdb and analyze the crash.

 Attach the binary to GDB using gdb -q return2win

 ## Calculating offset
-Generate cylic pattern using gef and send to the program
+Generate cylic pattern and send to the program
 ```
 gef➤  pattern create 100
 [+] Generating a pattern of 100 bytes